Travel to Jordan and Neighbourhood

 The white service taxis that run between Aqaba and Saudi cities (Tabuk being one of them) are gathering near the Aqaba Castle, which is located at the Great Flagpole of Aqaba.
 You can just get there and negotiate with the drivers.

-However, if you wish to pre-arrange your trip, I recommend you to contact my brother-in-law, Rajab, who also runs a service taxi between Aqaba and Saudi Arabia.
+However, if you wish to pre-arrange your trip, I recommend you to contact a Istanbul based travel agency for Umre (Umrah) who also runs a service taxi between Aqaba and Saudi Arabia.